Headshot of Sally Brown, curator, Art in the Libraries, WVU Libraries.

 Alumni Exhibition — Submissions Open!

-The window to submit for our upcoming WVU Alumni exhibition, “Reflecting on Freedom: 250 Years Through the Eyes of WVU Alumni Artists,” is open until December 31.
+The window to submit for our upcoming WVU Alumni exhibition, "Reflecting on Freedom: 250 Years Through the Eyes of WVU Alumni Artists", is open until December 31.

-Ruth Yang posing in front of two original paintings of a boy and a woman.Debuting next year, this exhibition will explore the layered meanings of freedom and independence—and all the possibilities, critiques, and contradictions that come with them.
+The exhibition will explore the layered meanings of freedom and independence—and all the possibilities, critiques, and contradictions that come with them.

 Artist-in-Residence — Environmental Archives